Subject Matter

 11. Precedence of the Dutch Version

-In the event of any inconsistency or ambiguity between the Dutch version of these Terms and Conditions and any translation thereof, the Dutch version shall prevail.
+In the event of any conflict or ambiguity between the Dutch version of these Terms and Conditions and any translation thereof, the Dutch version shall prevail.

 Article 3 – Relationship between COSH! and Members